Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Framing Nailer Applications

-Framing nailers have a specific application of driving nails into wood in construction.
+Framing nailers have a specific application of driving nails into the wood in construction.
 Some framing nail guns will be better working with harder wood often used in modern framing due to their large nail sizes.

 Framing nailers are suitable for building decks, framing houses, basement recreation rooms, fences as well as construction houses.